Note that this page provides installation instructions for R. If you want to install loon for Tcl then follow the instructions here.

 p <- with(iris, l_plot(x=Sepal.Length, y=Sepal.Width, color=Species))

 If this creates a scatterplot and an inspector loon was correctly installed.
-Follow the steps in the UI section and the Learn section to learn how to use loon
+Follow the steps in the UI section and the Learn section to learn how to use loon.

-On Linux and OS X it is advisable to install the ImageScale Tcl extension for fast image resizing. loon
+On Linux and OS X it is advisable to install the ImageScale Tcl extension for fast image resizing. loon will use the compiled C code for image resizing when available.

-for Windows does currently not work.
-If you know how to change the makefile.vc
+The TEA setup of ImageScale for Windows does currently not work.
+If you know how to change the makefile.vc in the win folder so that the ImageScale package also compiles under Windows then please .

 To get an index of all help entries run